-The organizers of the Lake Superior Libraries Symposium (LSLS) invite Lightning Round proposals for our sixth annual conference to be held on June 9, 2017 at the University of Minnesota Duluth Kathryn A. Martin Library.
-The lightning round session will be held after lunch and presented to the entire group.
-Lightning round presentations will be 8-12 minutes in length.
+The organizers of the Lake Superior Libraries Symposium (LSLS) invite breakout session proposals for our seventh annual conference, to be held on June 8, 2018 at the University of Minnesota Duluth Kathryn A. Martin Library.

-Successful lightning round presentations will be applicable to many types of libraries and showcase effective and innovative practices.
+Successful breakout session presentations will be applicable to many types of libraries and showcase effective and innovative practices.
+Please see the LSLS breakout session rubric for more information on how session proposals will be evaluated.
+60-minute breakout sessions should include 10-15 minutes of question and answer.
+Panel presentations, particularly those representing a diversity of library types, sizes, and/or locations, are strongly encouraged.
 All presenters will receive a discounted registration rate of $25.

-Lightning round presenters should submit proposals at https://goo.gl/forms/kQ9oZ67GgjuboWeJ3.
-All proposals should be submitted by Friday, April 28th.
-Presenters will be notified of acceptance in early May.
+Breakout session presenters should submit proposals at http://z.umn.edu/proposals.
+All proposals should be submitted by March 16th.
+Presenters will be notified of acceptance in early April.

 LSLS allows library staff to share their expertise, learn from their colleagues, and network to develop a stronger community of information professionals.
 Staff from all types of libraries are encouraged to attend.
 The event is organized and supported by library staff and educators from Northern Minnesota and Wisconsin; for a full list of our supporters, see https://lakesuperiorlibrariessymposium.com/about/supporters/.

-For questions about proposals and submissions, please contact firstname.lastname@example.org.
+For questions about proposals and submissions, please contact us.
 A complete listing of speakers, agenda, and costs will be released in April.